competition law

 Robert Schuman Centre for Advanced Studies

 The Robert Schuman Centre for Advanced Studies, Italy, is part of the European University Institute, and carries out research in Law, Economics, History and Civilisation, and Social and Political Sciences, focusing on European issues, in particular European integration.
-Its website gives details of current research activities and contains a number of publications and papers which may be downloaded in PDF format, in both French and English.
-There is also a full list of papers published by the Centre, which may be ordered in printed format.
+Its website gives details of current research activities and contains a number of publications and papers, in French and English, as well as news updates.

 Competition Tribunal